swforrest/deepSSF_package/README.md

 ## Installation (pip only)

-If you manage your own Python environment, install deepSSF with:
+If you already have a Python environment that you want to install the package into, install deepSSF with:

 ```bash
 pip install deepssf